 The success of these highly efficient companies has had a second-order effect on marketing budgets, whereby marketers are coming under increasing pressure to account for advertising spend.

-ROAS is the metric that can help you justify maintaining or even increasing ad spend during challenging economic circumstances.
+ROAS is the metric that can undergird your marketing efforts and help you justify maintaining or even increasing ad spend during challenging economic circumstances.

 What is a good ROAS?

-What makes for a good ROAS depends on a lot of factors, like your technology stack, profit margin, overall business health, and more.
+What makes for a good ROAS depends on a lot of factors, like your technology stack, profit margin, your marketing strategy in general, overall business health, and more.

-That said, the general rule is that 4:1 (or $4) is a good ROAS.
+That said, the general rule is that 4:1 (or $4) is a high ROAS.

 4:1 is where you start to turn a profit.
 3:1 likely means you’re breaking even.
 Bearing in mind a businesses’ fixed and variable costs, 2:1 and 1:1 means you’re likely losing money.